School and college transport

 School admissions process and transport

 Before you apply for a school place, you need to consider how you will transport your child to school, taking into account any potential transport costs.
-School admissions and school transport policies are set by various bits of legislation.
+School admissions and school transport policies are set by various pieces of legislation.
 School admission applications are calculated using a straight line distance.
 School transport applications are assessed using an in-house GIS mapping system that measures the nearest available walking route.

 Since September 2015 travel assistance has only been offered to pupils attending their nearest school.
-For further information on how our policies are administered, please read the information below or telephone 0300 123 7039 and ask to speak to a member of the transport team.

 Apply for mainstream travel assistance